 Our portfolio managers incorporate these carbon budgets into their annual strategic planning.falsePleine largeurfalse

-4. Exercise stronger climate leadership
+4. Exercise stronger climate leadership within the industry and our portfolio companies

 We firmly believe that climate change should not be seen as a constraint; it’s an opportunity to do things differently.